If you have a shower wall that needs some help you can easily install new tile. Today I will share with you exactly how to tile a shower wall.

 I just had never used one and since I was already outside my comfort zone here I wanted to stick with what I knew.

-For the holes around the shower head and faucet, you have to get this bit to cut the holes into the tile.
+For the holes around the showerhead and faucet, you have to get this bit to cut the holes into the tile.

 They come in different sizes depending on how big of a hole you need and there is an adapter you need to attach them to your drill.
 I didn’t figure that out until we were halfway home!
 UGH!